3gpp-chatbox/backend/processed_data/registration_analysis.md

 {
   "name": "5GMM-NULL",
   "type": "INITIAL",
-  "description": "UE is not registered in the network" }
+  "description": "UE is not registered with the network" }

 {
-  "name": "5GMM-REGISTERED",
-  "type": "FINAL",
-  "description": "UE is successfully registered in the network" }

-{
   "name": "5GMM-REGISTERING",
   "type": "INTERMEDIATE",
-  "description": "UE is in the process of registering to the network" }
+  "description": "UE is in the process of registering with the network" }

 {
-  "name": "5GMM-CONNECTED",
+  "name": "5GMM-REGISTERED",
-  "type": "INTERMEDIATE",
+  "type": "FINAL",
-  "description": "UE is connected to the network"
+  "description": "UE is successfully registered with the network" }

-}
+## Events

 {
-  "name": "5GMM-DEREGISTERED",
+  "name": "Registration Request",
-  "type": "INTERMEDIATE",
-  "description": "UE is deregistered from the network" }
+  "description": "UE sends a request to register with the network" }

-## Transitions

-## Network Element Relationships

-## Triggers

-## Conditions

-## Timing

-# Extracted Data from processed_data\semantic_chunks.md (Chunk 122)

-## Network Elements

 {
-  "name": "UE",
-  "type": "User Equipment",
-  "description": "Mobile device attempting to access the 5G network."
-}

-{
-  "name": "AMF",
-  "type": "Access and Mobility Management Function", "description": "Network function responsible for registration management, connection management, and mobility management."
-}

-## States

-{
-  "name": "5GMM-NULL",
+  "name": "Authentication Request",
-  "type": "INITIAL",
-  "description": "UE is not registered in the 5G network."
-}
+  "description": "Network requests authentication information from the UE" }

 ## Transitions